top of page

 Why Iodine Is Important

-• Supports Thyroid Function – Iodine is essential for producing thyroid hormones (T3 and T4), which regulate your metabolism and energy levels.
+Supports Thyroid Function – Iodine is essential for producing thyroid hormones (T3 and T4), which regulate your metabolism and energy levels.
+Having sufficient levels of these hormones is crucial to activate and recycle many other vitamins (such as B1, B2, B3, B6, B9, B12, vitamin A and K).
 See the blog on selenium also.

-• Hormone Balance – Iodine influences reproductive health and menstrual cycle regularity.
+Hormone Balance – Iodine plays a crucial role in influencing reproductive health and menstrual cycle regularity.

 Recommended Daily Intake (RDI)